 Every morning for the past few weeks, I’ve had to prepare the cats for their life upstairs. carrying up fresh food and water, and corralling each of them to the upstairs.
 Now you know that after day one or two, they know what’s coming, and they try their hardest to hide and escape confinement to the upstairs for the day.
 And once one is safely behind the hall door, once you open it to put the second one in, the first one runs out.
 That scenario gets repeated at least two to three times every morning.

 Even though there’s two nice beds and lots of sunshine, food and boxes up there, they want to hang out downstairs and see what’s going on today.
 Even better, they’d like to find a way to sneak out and enjoy these last days of fall before the winter snows arrive.
 I really can’t blame them all that much, but…they need to stay safe and sound so I don’t worry about them all day while at work.

 Well, today is Halloween.
-And there’s no fear for trick or treaters because the construction continues.
+And there’s no fear for trick or treaters because the construction continues which you can look at more info here.
 Today, I have no water because the contractors cut a pipe in the kitchen, put on some new counter top, and spent a lot of hours trying to make the water shut off work.
 Because of the fiasco they faced today, tonight, the kitties need to be confined upstairs because they can disrupt the counter top cement that’s still wet…Ouch!!!
 These cats won’t be happy… And guess what, neither will I.

 The long-haired yellow tiger likes to snuggle in my neck and sleep over my face.
 That makes breathing very difficult.
 The siamese likes to sleep on top of my head.
 And the two black cats fight for premier sleeping space so they can snuggle with their mummy.
 That makes for not such a good night of sleep.